UMAprotocol/docs/docs/developers/pf-configuration.md

 Select [CryptoWatch](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/CryptoWatchPriceFeed.js) price feed by setting `type: "cryptowatch"` in the configuration to fetch cryptocurrency pricing data from CryptoWatch.
 Supported configuration parameters are listed below:

 * Common `lookback`, `minTimeBetweenUpdates` and `priceFeedDecimals` parameters.
 * `cryptowatchApiKey` (optional): This is an application specific parameter, where the user would provide its CryptoWatch account API key.
+Due to security considerations this parameter should be set in user's `PRICE_FEED_CONFIG` environment variable and not published in [DefaultPriceFeedConfigs.js](https://github.com/UMAprotocol/protocol/blob/master/packages/financial-templates-lib/src/price-feed/DefaultPriceFeedConfigs.js) or passed in the price feed configuration as ancillary data.
 * `exchange`: Identifier for the exchange to pull prices from.
 One can check supported exchange symbols [here](https://api.cryptowat.ch/exchanges).
 * `pair`: Representation of the pair the price feed is tracking.
 This pair should be available on the provided exchange.
 One can check supported pairs for each exchange [here](https://api.cryptowat.ch/markets).
 * `ohlcPeriod` (optional): Number of seconds interval between OHLC prices requested from CryptoWatch.
 If not provided it defaults to 60 seconds.